CBT for Worry London

 What is CBT for Generalized Anxiety?

-Cognitive Behavioural Therapy for Generalized Anxiety Disorder (CBT for GAD) is an evidence-based, highly effective therapy which has been proven effective in helping individuals like you manage anxiety.
+Cognitive Behavioural Therapy or CBT for Generalized Anxiety Disorder is an evidence-based, highly effective therapy which has been proven effective in helping individuals like you manage anxiety.

 CBT is recommended by the National Institute for Health and Care Excellence (NICE) in the treatment of GAD.